Deploying apps

 manifest.yml

-file in the root of your local folder.--- applications: - name: my-app memory: 512M buildpack: python_buildpack
+file in the root of your local folder.--- applications: - name: my-app memory: 512M buildpacks: - python_buildpack

 where